gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The output is now captured and only shown in case of failures.
 By default, this is now less verbose and does not clutter the console output.

-The output is captured and only shown in case of failures.

 #### Better validation of name and path of precompiled script plugins